-When one person imposes or forces unwanted sexual behaviour on another person, it is defined as sexual abuse or molestation.
+When one person imposes or forces unwanted sexual behavior on another person, it is defined as sexual abuse or molestation.
 Sometimes, threats, violence, and intimidation are used in the attack.
-The person who initiates the unwanted behaviour is known as the sexual abuser or molester.
+The person who initiates the unwanted behavior is known as the sexual abuser or molester.

 CHILD SEXUAL ABUSE

 When an adult or teenager engages in unwanted sexual activity with a child or uses a child for their own sexual gratification, it is described as Child Sexual Abuse.
 Legally, the term Child Sexual Abuse is an umbrella term, which classifies all sexual acts committed by an adult on a child or a minor.

 Sexual abuse against a child is considered to be a criminal act as children are in no position to give consent to any kind of sexual activity.
 Molesting a child is one of the vilest things anyone can do, yet, it happens every day.
 According to a 2014 study conducted by UNICEF, entitled Hidden in Plain Sight, approximately 120 million young girls have been victims of sexual abuse at one point or another.
 Did you know that in the United States, a little child is abused every eight minutes?

 While both boys and girls can be victims, girls are generally at a higher risk with 19.7% prevalence versus boys at 7.9%.

 Generally, cases of sexual abuse tend to occur in an adult-child relationship.
 But, abuse can happen when both the abuser and victim are children.
 Abuse generally happens at the hands of a family member - father, uncle, cousin, step-father or even a sibling.
 This sometimes makes it more difficult for the victim to come forward or understand that something bad is happening to them.
 If they do come forward, their parent or guardian may not believe them because it's easier to ignore the problem than confront something ugly.